Search or browse for information on Prescription Drugs

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Each peach, modified rectangular, film-coated tablet, engraved with "N" on one side and "500" on the other side, contains 500 mg of levofloxacin.
+Each peach, modified rectangular, film-coated tablet, engraved with "N" on one side and "500" on the other, contains 500 mg of levofloxacin.
 Nonmedicinal ingredients: crospovidone, glycerol triacetate, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polydextrose, red iron oxide, yellow iron oxide, and titanium dioxide.

-Each white, modified rectangular, film-coated tablet, engraved with "N" on one side and "750" on the other side, contains 750 mg of levofloxacin.
+Each white, modified rectangular, film-coated tablet, engraved with "N" on one side and "750" on the other, contains 750 mg of levofloxacin.
 Nonmedicinal ingredients: crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.

 Do not take this medication if you: